florekem/lncRNAinCla/manuscript/03-Methods.md

 #### Data availability
 The data from this study have been submitted to the NCBI SRA database (accession #xxx).
-The accession numbers for data from the individual samples, read numbers and concentrations of total RNA in the extracts are given in Supplementary File 2.
+The accession numbers for data from the individual samples, read numbers and concentrations of total RNA in the extracts are given in Additional File 2.